ibm-cloud-docs/FileStorage/replication.md

 {: #createrepUI}
 {: ui}

 Replications work based on a snapshot schedule.
 You must first have snapshot space and a snapshot schedule for the source volume before you can replicate.
 The **Order Replica** option appears when Snapshot space and Snapshot schedule are available for the source volume.
-Replication is managed under **Storage** > **{{site.data.keyword.filestorage_short}}** in the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic/storage/file){: external}.
+Replication is managed under **Storage** > **{{site.data.keyword.filestorage_short}}** in the [{{site.data.keyword.cloud}} console](/classic/storage/file){: external}.

 1. Click the name of your storage volume to display its details.
 2. Click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions") and click **Order Replica**.
 3. Select the existing snapshot schedule that you want your replication to follow.
 The list contains all of your active snapshot schedules.  \n -

    You can select only one schedule even if you have a mix of hourly, daily, and weekly.
-All snapshots that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them. \n - For more information, see [Working with Snapshots](/docs/FileStorage?topic=FileStorage-snapshots).
+All snapshots that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them.
+For more information, see [Working with Snapshots](/docs/FileStorage?topic=FileStorage-snapshots).
 Replication starts 5 minutes after the snapshot is taken to ensure that the most up-to-date data is copied to the replica volume.
    {: tip}

 4. Select a **Location** for the replica volume.